NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Type
      - Choices
      - Description
+   * - ``window_interior_shading_type``
+     - false
+     -
+     - Choice
+     - auto, light curtains, light shades, light blinds, medium curtains, medium shades, medium blinds, dark curtains, dark shades, dark blinds, none
+     - Type of window interior shading.
+Summer/winter shading coefficients can be provided below instead.
+If neither is provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.
    * - ``window_interior_shading_winter``
      - false
      - Frac
      - Double
      - auto
-     - Interior shading coefficient for the winter season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
+     - Interior shading coefficient for the winter season, which if provided overrides the shading type input.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.
    * - ``window_interior_shading_summer``
      - false
      - Frac
      - Double
      - auto
-     - Interior shading coefficient for the summer season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
+     - Interior shading coefficient for the summer season, which if provided overrides the shading type input.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Interior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-interior-shading>`_) is used.

 Options
 *******